 While attempting to open your Access Database, if you encounter an error message that reads: “ID is not an index in this table”, it indicates that your Access Database file has become corrupt.
 Due to this corruption error, the file becomes inaccessible.
 This calls for an effective recovery process.

-After you encounter the MS Access 3800 error message, the first step you must have taken is Compact and Repair Access Database.
-Or, you may have attempted to create a new database and then imported tables, reports, queries and forms from the inaccessible Access database.
+After you encounter the MS Access 3800 error message, the first step you must have taken is the Compact and Repair Access Database.
+Or, you may have attempted to create a new database and then imported tables, reports, queries, and forms from the inaccessible Access database.

 The resolution for this error message would be to attempt to open the corrupted Access database and then export every object of the corrupted database to the new Access database manually.
 With the export tools available in the Ribbon bar and with Access as the export option, you can successfully resolve this issue.
 To do so, you will have to build a new blank Access database initially.

 The manual export procedure works; however, if there are a large number of objects in the MS Access DB file, say about 70-80, you need to repeat the export procedure over and over again.
 Though this procedure is helpful, however, it does not seem practical since it consumes a lot of time and effort to accomplish the task.

 Causes of MS Access “id is not an index in this table” error

 Here are a few things that you need to know about Access database error message – “ID is not an index in this table”: